maraised/PetHack-1.0.0-Windows/README.md

   * They now start with 3-5 tripe rations, 3-5 scrolls of taming, a blessed spellbook of charm monster, a blessed magic whistle, a sack, a leash, and a blessed random figurine *in addition* to their original starting equipment

-    * The figurine is completely random, meaning it can be any monster (not based on level/depth) while still following normal figurine generation rules
+    * The figurine is completely random, meaning it can be any monster (not based on level/depth) while still following *mostly* normal figurine generation rules.
+For added fun, monsters that are not randomly generated (but are still non-unique and non-undead @) can have figurines made of them in this instance.
+For example, you can start with a figurine of a Keystone Kop!
   * They now start with Basic in enchantment spells and can reach Expert
 * Changed charm monster back to a level 3 spell
 * If you throw an item to an intelligent pet with hands, they will catch it and equip it if applicable.
 They will prioritize using items you give them over other items.
 This idea came from FIQHack.